 We live in a Responsive Design world now.
 If you are working on a WordPress…

-There are tons of sliders to chose from for WordPress.
+There are tons of sliders to choose from for WordPress.
 Here at Tidy Repo though, our job is to cut through all of that, and just give you the best ones.
 So let me tell you about Soliloquy.

 Soliloquy is a fully responsive slider that can be easily embedded into your posts and pages.
-It is incredibly flexible and customizable, but has plenty of smart defaults if you want to get up and running with your slideshow quickly.
+It is incredibly flexible and customizable but has plenty of smart defaults if you want to get up and running with your slideshow quickly.

 The plugin works by allowing you to create as many sliders as you want in a separate section of the WordPress admin.
 Simply select Soliloquy -> Add New to get started with your first slider.
 Give it a title at the top of the page, and then either upload files using the file browser or simply select a group of images from the WordPress media library and add them to your slideshow.

 When you click the “Publish” button, you’ll be given a few different ways to add this slideshow to your site.
 (Protip: Click the share arrow in the top right corner to bring this info up at any time).
 Just copy and paste the shortcode into your post or page, or copy the template tag right into your theme’s template files, and you’re all set.